Tunnel broker: NAT issues

 Proto-41 tunnels (direct IPv6 in IPv4) may not operate well situated behind NATs.
 One way around this is to configure the actual endpoint of the tunnel to be the DMZ on the NAT-utilizing equipment.
 Another method is to either use AYIYA or TSP, both of which send IPv6 inside UDP packets, which is able to cross most NAT setups and even firewalls.

 A problem that still might occur is that of the timing-out of the state in the NAT machine.
 As a NAT remembers that a packet went outside to the Internet it allows another packet to come back in from the Internet that is related to the initial proto-41 packet.
 When this state expires, no other packets from the Internet will be accepted.
 This therefore breaks the connectivity of the tunnel until the user's host again sends out a packet to the tunnel broker.

+The increasing deployment of Carrier-grade NAT compounds these problems.